btorboist/btmorph_v2/readme.rst

 v2 is a new, object-oriented version of btmorph with a cleaner interface (API).

 v2 Also allows 3D plotting and animations using openGL.
 The following libraries are also required when using the plot3DGL function: `imageio <https://imageio.github.io/>`_ and `openGL <http://pyopengl.sourceforge.net/>`_.

 * Linux: Most linux distributions contain versions of these packages in their package manager that can readily be installed.

 * Windows and Mac: There are "scientific python" bundles that are shipped with all the aforementioned packages; most famously from `Anaconda <http://docs.continuum.io/anaconda/install.html>`_ or `Enthough <https://www.enthought.com/products/epd/free/>`_.
 Alternatively check the Ipython `installation <http://ipython.org/install.html>`_.

+* The required packages can be installed using `pip`: `pip install -r requirements.txt`.
+Use of a virtual environment is suggested when using `pip`.

 Proper installation